Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 ### Supervised learning - Linear modeling

 Simple linear models, or linear regression, is used pervasively in bioinformatics and genomics for statistical inference.
-Linear models are relatively simple, flexible, and interpretable, meaning they make excellent tools for statistical inference and scale well to thousands of observations, which is critical for common genomics datasets.
+Linear models are relatively simple, flexible, & interpretable, meaning they make excellent tools for statistical inference and scale well to thousands of observations, which is critical for common genomics datasets.
 Example applications of linear models include:
 - RNA-seq (differential expression)
 - ChIP-seq (differential binding)
 - ATAC-seq (differential accessibility)